indurevol/arduino-lcd-i2c-character-crealor/README.md

 - Efficient character creation using `lcd.createChar()`
 - Automatic detection and optimization of duplicate characters
 - Use of `lcd.setCursor()` and `lcd.write()` for precise character placement
+- Optional scrolling text animation with configurable direction and speed

 ## GitHub Repository